Baadier-Sydow/COS3711/unit-1-libraries-and-design-patterns/design-patterns-and-anti-patterns.md

 They can improve the effeciency of teams and the consistency of the code.

-Anti-patterns are the antithesis of design pattens.
+Anti-patterns are the antithesis of design patterns.
 They inefficient and ineffective patterns often used by new developers and more senior developers.

 Some examples: